melaniesubbiah/harmfulagendasnews/README.md

 - **weak-label-0**: Original source-level label assigned to the article.
 The first one listed by the [FakeNewsCorpus](https://github.com/several27/FakeNewsCorpus).
 - **weak-label-1**: Original source-level label assigned to the article.
 The second one listed by the [FakeNewsCorpus](https://github.com/several27/FakeNewsCorpus).
 - **weak-label-2**: Original source-level label assigned to the article.
 The third one listed by the [FakeNewsCorpus](https://github.com/several27/FakeNewsCorpus).

+## Evaluation Code
+The results shown in the paper were generated using *Results_Tables.ipynb*.